 - arch their back excessively during or after feedings

 - spit up more often than usual

-Anyone who suspects that a baby may have GER should speak with a doctor.
-The condition is easy to treat.
+Anyone who suspects that a baby may have GER should speak with a doctor for advice.

 Newborn hiccups are not usually a cause for concern.
 Most babies have hiccups in their first year.
 Many of the likely causes relate to feeding.

 Following feeding best practices may reduce hiccupping, and some home remedies may also help.

 If hiccupping is frequent, or if it causes distress or other symptoms, it is best to contact a doctor.
 It is also a good idea to contact a doctor if hiccups frequently occur.